 Being an independent truck driver can be a stressful business.
 The holiday season can certainly add to that stress, with the desire to spend the holidays at home conflicting with the need to keep your business financially sound.

 Some shippers will shut down on Christmas and New Years, causing drivers to lose productivity for a whole week, maybe two.
 However, the holiday season can be a good time to stay on the road and work as much as possible, especially considering the annual slowdown typically occurs in January and February.
-In fact, ATBS Benchmark data shows contractors run 7% fewer miles in January than November and December, because there is much less freight available in January.
+In fact, ATBS Benchmark data shows contractors run 7% fewer miles in January than in November and December, because there is much less freight available in January.

 Let’s look at the financial consequences of some choices often made during the holiday season:

-Basic operating costs and fuel can be 65 cents per mile.
-If you deadhead or drive out of route 1,000 miles you’ve added $650 to your costs, again with no revenue to offset the additional costs.
+Basic operating costs and fuel can be 75 cents per mile.
+If you deadhead or drive out of route 1,000 miles you’ve added $750 to your costs, again with no revenue to offset the additional costs.

-Thinking short-term: Gift buying and entertaining increase your home costs.
+Gift buying and entertaining increase your home costs.
 Significant time off during the holidays means less revenue to offset your increased financial burden.
 The freight slowdown in January and February also means limited prospects of digging yourself out of the hole until March or April—right before your taxes are due on April 15th.

-Fly instead of drive: Considering your fixed and variable costs, if reasonable airfare can be found, it may make more sense to park your truck securely under load and fly home for only a day or two.
+Considering your fixed and variable costs, if reasonable airfare can be found, it may make more sense to park your truck securely under load and fly home for only a day or two.
 Fly back and get the load running while everyone else is trying to get a load out of home.

-Make up missed holiday time in January: Even though you may miss one of the holidays with your family by working as much as possible, you can take extra time off in January and make it up to them.
+Even though you may miss one of the holidays with your family by working as much as possible, you can take extra time off in January and make it up to them.
 Freight is slower then and the additional revenue you generated at the end of the year will make your time off less stressful.

-Think long-term: The only way to offset the inevitable slowdown at the beginning of the year is by planning for it in November and December.
+The only way to offset the inevitable slowdown at the beginning of the year is by planning for it in November and December.
 Bring in revenue then and you’ll be in a better position to pay your bills come January and February.
 Tax Day also will be less of a burden.

 ATBS is here to help you get through the holiday season.
-For additional tips, for support or even for a cheery Happy Holidays, call your Business Consultant.
+For additional tips, for support, or even for a cheery Happy Holidays, call your Business Consultant.
 If you’re not yet working with ATBS, call a representative at (866) 920-2827.